 - 5. The original TAMP provided the first comprehensive account of the Council's main highway assets with actions identified for the ongoing development of prudent highway stewardship and efficient asset management practice.
-Since then, a number of strategies for better managing our highway assets have been progressed. - 6.
+Since then, a number of strategies for better managing our highway assets have been progressed and a new contract and establishment put in place that enables more joined-up working. - 6.
 The Council has considerably developed its knowledge of highway assets and made consistent overall improvements to carriageway and footway condition across the County.
 The level of highway inventory information has been substantially increased and financial/condition models and scenarios produced.
 The Council's systems' functionality and work processes have been developed further.
 It now has access to much more intuitive data for asset management planning, for operational performance monitoring and for managing risk.